5/8/2025

 Chief Financial Officer

-Yeah, I mean, again, from where we were three months ago, when we started to talk about color for the full year, we've seen 1.6 million auto units effectively come out with the great majority of those being in North America and then another slug in Europe, right?
-And so, when you look at that, that's just that many less light vehicles that are gonna get produced that has an impact on the business.
-So, we've quantified that looking at roughly, again, North America being down 500,000, 600,000 units per quarter for Q3 and Q4.
-That roughly, that's 25 million plus or minus of revenue impact to us.
-You know, I think the rest of the business, obviously, there can be risks that comes with the tariff exposures of just around production levels, but overall, I think especially on the sensing solution side, we feel very good about the progress and momentum we've made.
-So, again, we may see some distributor orders put on hold here in Q2 due to the tariff uncertainty, but we're working our way through that and the underlying foundation seems very solid.
+Yeah, I mean, again, from where we were three months ago when we started to talk about color for the full year, we've seen, you know, 1.6 million auto units effectively come out with the great majority of those being in North America and then another slug in Europe, right?
+And so when you look at that, you know, that's just that many less light vehicles that are going to get produced that has an impact on the business.
+So, you know, we've quantified that looking at roughly, again, North America being down 500,000, 600,000 units per quarter for Q3 and Q4. that roughly that's, you know, $25 million plus or minus of revenue impact to us.
+You know, I think the rest of the business, you know, obviously there can be risk that comes with, you know, with the tariff exposures of just around production levels.
+But overall, I think especially on the sense exclusion side, we feel very good about the progress and momentum we've made.
+So, again, we may see some distributor orders put on hold here in Q2 due to the tariff uncertainty.
+But, you know, we're working our way through that, and the underlying foundation seems very solid.

 speaker